 37° 06' 02.3" N | 08° 40' 16.0" W

-Located on the Avenida dos Descobrimentos the municipal market is an insight into local life.
-Spread over three floors this market sells wonderfully fresh produce fromm 33 separate vendors.
+Located on the Avenida dos Descobrimentos, the municipal market is an insight into local life.
+Spread over three floors, this market sells wonderfully fresh produce from 33 individual vendors.
 The ground floor is the fish market where the daily catch is sold.
-The first floor is where you will find thefruit and vegetables.
-The are also a great collection of souvenirs if you're looking to take something home.
-There's a restaurant on the sendon floor where you can enjoy a meal on a terrace whilst admiring views over the marina.
+The first floor is where you will find the fruit and vegetables.
+There are also a great collection of souvenirs, if you're looking to take something home.
+There's a restaurant on the second floor where you can enjoy a meal on a terrace whilst admiring views over the marina.

 Monday - Saturday: 08h00 - 14h00, Sunday: CLOSED